 Hydrogen 2026: Technological challenges and sustainability of metallic materials

-In light of developments in the hydrogen sector, A3TS is organizing a meeting on October 7 and 8, 2026, dedicated to the technological challenges of metallic materials.
-Join academic and industry experts to learn about the mechanisms of durability and embrittlement, as well as innovations in heat and surface treatments, to help you make informed technological choices.
+In response to the growth of the hydrogen sector , A3TS is organizing a meeting dedicated to the technological challenges of metallic materials on October 7th and 8th, 2026.
+Join academic and industrial experts to explore the mechanisms of durability and embrittlement, as well as innovations in heat and surface treatments, to ensure the success of your technological choices.

 Why participate in the Hydrogen 2026 event?